-Series: Jesus the Master Evangelist Title: "Tearing Off the Roof" (part 2) Speaker: Rev. Paul M. Elliott Original Air Date: Week of 4/19/2009
+Series: Jesus The Master EvangelistPage 12 of 13Title: "Tearing Off the Roof" Part 2 (Mark 2:1-12)Speaker: Dr. Paul M. ElliottOriginal Air Date: Week of 4/19/2009.
+Re-released 9/23/2012 in a new format with a new resource offer at the end of the program.

 And as we bring people into the church, may there be a faithful preacher of the one true Gospel, proclaiming the message from the Word of God, with clarity, with conviction, with urgency, and without apology, without diluting the message, without shortcuts.
 And may there be a church full of people who are praying - praying for lost souls, praying for those who are working to win them to Christ, praying for the one who preaches the Word.

 And for those who come to Christ, may the church be faithful to and focused upon the other half of God's two-fold purpose for His church.
 And that is the work of building up the saints in sound doctrine.
 That is the other half of the vital work of Christ's church, for both the newest convert and the most seasoned saint.
 All need to grow in grace and in the knowledge of our Lord Jesus Christ.
 And we grow in grace by feeding upon His infallible Word.

-And as the church grows - as it grows numerically as the lost come to the Savior, and as it grows spiritually as the saints are built up in the faith - that kind of God-given growth will have an impact that extends beyond the church, into the home, into the family, into the workplace, into the shopping place, as the Word of God bears the fruit of the Spirit in changed lives.
-May we desire that kind of impact radiating out from our churches.
-May even the unbelieving see the effects, and say, as these people said in Mark chapter two, "We never saw anything like this."
+And as the church grows - as it grows numerically as the lost come to the Savior, and as it grows spiritually as the saints are built up in the faith - that kind of God-given growth will have an impact that extends beyond the church, into the home, into the family, into the workplace, into the shopping place, as the Word of

-Series: Jesus the Master Evangelist Title: "Tearing Off the Roof" (part 2) Speaker: Rev. Paul M. Elliott Original Air Date: Week of 4/19/2009
+Series: Jesus The Master EvangelistPage 13 of 13Title: "Tearing Off the Roof" Part 2 (Mark 2:1-12)Speaker: Dr. Paul M. ElliottOriginal Air Date: Week of 4/19/2009.
+Re-released 9/23/2012 in a new format with a new resource offer at the end of the program.